jdh8/wbridge5.book/constructive/opening/README.md

 Unusual 4NT
 -----------
-Unusual 4NT shows 6+ cards in both minors.
+Unusual 4NT shows 6+ cards in each minor.